 Islands have been ideal places for unique species to evolve.
 They are also places of concentrated extinction because these species are limited to the island or a particular part of the island and have low population numbers.
-Natural factors such as disease, fire, storms and normal population fluctuations contribute to the extinction of the species.
+Natural factors such as disease, fire, storms and normal population fluctuations contribute to the extinction of species.
 However, wildlife extinction is compounded by human involvement, with deforestation caused by rapid development being a key contributor.
 Deforestation is also the second leading cause of global warming that is linked to extreme weather fluctuations and flooding, of which there has been an increase on the island of Langkawi in Malaysia.
 The Wildlife For The Future programme aims to protect and restore the natural heritage of the island using a holistic approach and responsible management.

 Gaia is a social enterprise dedicated to wildlife conservation in Malaysia.
 Their current focus is the conservation of hornbills, many species of which are increasingly under threat.

 In addition to our work with Gaia on hornbill habitat creation, we are also assisting them with funding on specific projects.
 These involve the production of education and fundraising material for community outreach programmes to schools as well as the maintenance and care of a fig tree nursery in Kinabatangan, Borneo, to grow hornbill preferred food plants.